-The genus Echinacea (family: Asteraceae) comprises - according to the most recent taxanomic evaluation - of nine species.
-Three species are used as medicinal herbs: Echinacea purpurea (L.) Moench, known as purple coneflower; Echinacea angustifolia DC., known as narrow-leaved purple coneflower; Echinacea pallida (Nutt.)
-Nutt, known as pale purple coneflower.
+The genus Echinacea (family: Asteraceae) comprises - according to the most recent taxonomic evaluation - of nine species.
+Three species are used as medicinal herbs: Echinacea purpurea (L.) Moench, known as purple coneflower; Echinacea angustifolia DC., known as narrow-leaved purple coneflower; Echinacea purple coneflower; Echinacea purple coneflower.
 The native habitat of all species is eastern and central North America only, but nowadays they are grown in gardens worldwide as ornamental plant and cultivated for medicinal use in the US and various European countries.
+The botanical name Echinacea derives from the Greek word $\xi\chi$ īvoç (echinos), which means sea urchin and refers to the spiny central disk of the flowers.